quicwg/base-drafts/draft-ietf-quic-transport.md

 From the perspective of DPLPMTUD, QUIC transport is an acknowledged packetization layer (PL).
-A sender can therefore enter the DPLPMTUD BASE state when the QUIC connection handshake has been completed and the endpoint has established a 1-RTT key.
+A sender can therefore enter the DPLPMTUD BASE state when the QUIC connection handshake is complete.

 ###  Sending QUIC DPLPMTUD Probe Packets